FrancisBanville/ms_interpreting_probabilities/README.md

 both species must have overlapping geographic ranges, i.e. they must co-occur within the region of interest (@Blanchet2020Cooccurrencea).
 Second, they must have some probability of meeting.
-Probabilities of interspecific encounters are typically low, especially for rare species with low relative abundances (@Canard2012Emergencea).
+Probabilities of interspecific encounters are typically low, especially for rare species with low abundances.
+While species' absolute abundance may impact interaction frequencies (@Vazquez2007Species), encounter probabilities are determined by their relative abundance (@Canard2012Emergencea, @Canard2012Emergencea).
 The probability that species meet each other also depends on their biological characteristics, such as the synchronization of their phenology (@Olesen2010Missing, @Singer2012GeoMos) and their discoverability (e.g., @Broom2005You).
 Finally, when species do come into contact, an interaction occurs only if their traits are locally compatible (@Poisot2015Speciesa), including but not limited to their body phenotypes (@Bolnick2011WhyInt, @Stouffer2011RolBod, @Gravel2013InfFooa) and behavioral